 Glittering beaches.
 Famous national parks.
 Iconic attractions.
 Unique experiences.
 And that’s just the beginning.

-From the cheap to the challenging, do yourself a favour and get stuck into these North Coast NSW treasures.
+From the cheap to the challenging, do yourself a favour and embrace the following.

-Take the summit walk (2.2km return) and you’ll quickly discover why this Tomaree National Park vantage point is an Instagram favourite.
-A climb to the top reveals a gallery of picturesque, panoramic views that magnificently frame Port Stephens and its sensational coastline.
+Tomaree National Park is an Instagram favourite.
+The essential activity is the climb to Tomaree Head Summit along a 2.2km-long return track.
+From here, soak up picturesque, panoramic views that magnificently frame Port Stephens and its sensational coastline.

-Australia’s collection of big things has two major stars in northern NSW: Coffs Harbour’s Big Banana and the Big Prawn in Ballina.
-And the Big Banana is more than a pretty face: This attraction is home to a fun park boasting an assortment of rides, attractions, and other entertainment.
+Australia’s collection of big things has a major star along the NSW north coast: Coffs Harbour’s Big Banana.
+And it's more than just a pretty face: This attraction is home to a fun park boasting an assortment of rides, attractions, and other entertainment.

 Colourful, creative, interactive.
 Best described as an ever-growing ‘art gallery’ of graffiti-covered rocks, the V-Wall is a local landmark.
 And you can get in on the action and keep the tradition alive by painting a rock and leaving your own holiday message.

-Also known as Worimi Conservation Lands, this is Australia’s largest sand dune system, and it’s also home to NSW’s longest beach.
+Worimi Conservation Lands feature Australia’s largest sand dune system and are home to NSW’s longest beach.
 Quad biking and sand boarding are among thrilling activities to enjoy here, while photographers could spend all day composing pretty pics.
 Definitely one of the best things to do in Port Stephens.

 Gripping yarns from the past abound within these walls, or what’s left of them.
 While the gaol has been reduced to ruins, guided tours breathe life into its history and cover such themes as its role as an internment camp during World War I. As a bonus, the coastal vistas from here are spectacular.